High Wycombe town centre masterplan

 To increase the network capacity of the Easton Street / QVR junction by replacing the limited movements junction with a revised signalised junction with formal pedestrian crossing points.
-This new junction will not be an all movements junction as many; if not all of the 4 right turns remain banned, depending upon the outcome of modelling and people’s views during consultation.
+This new junction will not be an all movements junction as many; if not all of the 4 right turns are to remain banned, depending upon the outcome of modelling and people’s views during the consultation.

 The junction modifications will enable traffic distribution away from the A40 corridor by allowing southbound traffic to avoid Easton Street when travelling from Crendon Street to Abbey Way Gyratory and by enabling all traffic to flow 2-way on Easton Street.
 This will improve journey times from Crendon Street to Marlow Hill.

 Design features of the new route

 - Two-way traffic along Queen Victoria Road & Easton Street reducing journey times

 - Two “straight-ahead” northbound lanes on Queen Victoria Road, relieving pressure from Abbey Way Gyratory.
 These lanes will merge into one lane on Crendon Street

 - Right turns will be prohibited on all arms of the Queen Victoria Road / High Street / Easton Street junction to improve safety, reduce queues and improve journey times

 - Vehicle entrances to Law Court and District Council offices will be reversed

 - Left and right turns will be permitted from the A40 Abbey Way onto Easton Street